jmstipanowich/AmazonDeforestation/README.md

 ![StateTimeSeries.png](Images/statetimeseries.png)

 The group of time series graph above showed that most all of the Brazilian states follow similar seasonality trends.
 The Brazilian states of Mato Grosso, Para, and Rondonia appear to lead the group of trends with their high firespot totals.
-Roraima was the only Brazilian state that seemed to have its own trend line and followed a different pattern than the other Brazilian states, but its trend was still a seasonal trend.
 Seasonal firespot trends may influence seasonal deforestation totals.

 I proceeded to use arima modeling procedures on each Brazilian state within the Amazon individually to predict the number of firespots per month for the year 2019 and interpret the impact firespots had on each Brazilian state within the Amazon in 2019.
 The Brazilian states of Amazonas and Roraima had higher total firespot outbreaks in 2019 than all previous years from the data provided.
 Also, the actual total number of firespots for these states in 2019 was higher than the predicted values for the number of firespots for these states in 2019.